Writing, Speaking, and Argument Program

 JOB TITLE: Postdoctoral Fellowship, The Writing, Speaking, and Argument Program

-The Writing, Speaking, and Argument Program at the University of Rochester is seeking one or more one-year postdoctoral fellowships, effective September 1, 2015 through May 31, 2016.
-Responsibilities include teaching a combination of 2- and 4- credit courses (typically 8 credits in the fall and 8 credits in the spring), attending the Writing, Speaking, and Argument Program’s orientation meeting prior to the beginning of fall classes, and attending special faculty development events.
+The Writing, Speaking, and Argument Program at the University of Rochester is seeking one or more one-year postdoctoral fellowships, effective August 16, 2016 through May 31, 2017.
+Responsibilities include teaching 16 credits per year, typically a combination of 4- and 2-credit courses distributed across the fall and spring semesters.
+Also required is attending the Writing, Speaking, and Argument Program’s orientation meeting prior to the beginning of fall classes, and attending special faculty development events.

 Applications should include: